SussexUCU/USS/data/assets_returns/nominal/README.md

 There is a problem in the reporting of investment returns in that:
 - Accounts 1996-2013 report investment returns from December to December.
 See p26 2013 report and accounts 'Investment performance shown below is on a calendar year rather than financial year basis.'

-- Accounts 2014 and 2015 report investment returns for March to March and December to December
+- Accounts 2014 and 2015 report investment returns for March to March and December to December.
+See page 30 report and accounts 2015.

 - Accounts 2016 onwards report investment returns March to March